 Upload your Model into a Collection

-Next, upload your pickled model to your newly created data collection.
+Next, upload your Tensorflow checkpoint and graph to your newly created data collection.

 Load model by clicking box “Drop files here to upload”